LukeMcCulloch/3D-linear-wave-resistance/docs/_build/html/_sources/index.rst.txt

 ..
-Linearized Free 3D Surface Wave Potentface Wave Resistance Code documentation master file, created by sphinx-quickstart on Sat Jan 26 16:27:14 2019.
+Linearized Free 3D Surface Wave Resistance Code documentation master file, created by sphinx-quickstart on Sat Jan 26 16:27:14 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.